jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ### `new.target`

-ES6 introduces a new concept called a "Meta Property", in the form of `new.target`.
+ES6 introduces a new concept called a "Meta Property," in the form of `new.target`.
 If that looks strange, it is; pairing a keyword with a `.` and a property name is definitely out of the ordinary pattern for JS.

 `new.target` is a new "magical" value available in all functions, though in normal functions it will always be `undefined`.
 In any constructor, `new.target` always points at the constructor `new` directly invoked, even if the constructor is in a parent class and was delegated to by a `super(..)` call from a child constructor.
 Consider: